abergs/docs-playground/src/guide/get-started.md

 # Get Started

 Passwordless.dev is a software toolkit that empowers web developers to build applications that easily authenticate end-users using [FIDO2 WebAuthn passkeys](concepts).
-In this guide, we'll chart the quickest path to implementing passwordless.dev for your website.
+In this guide, we'll chart the quickest path to implementing Passwordless.dev for your website.

 ::: tip
 This guide will skip over some conceptual basics in order to get you started as quickly as possible.
-Check out [Concepts](concepts) for in-depth discussion of the ideas used by passwordless.dev.
+Check out [Concepts](concepts) for in-depth discussion of the ideas used by Passwordless.dev.
 :::

-In this guide we'll provide JavaScript examples, however you can check out sample code, guidelines, and tips for other toolkits in [Backend Languages](backend) and [Frontend Frameworks](frontend).
+In this guide we'll provide JavaScript examples, however you can check out sample code, guidelines, and tips for other toolkits in [Backend Language Examples](backend) and [Frontend Framework Exmaples](frontend).

 ## Sign up

-[Sign up](https://admin.passwordless.dev/signup) for a free passwordless.dev account.
-Bitwarden offers a free passwordless.dev account, or paid plans that [unlock certain tiers of usage and features](https://bitwarden.com/pricing/passwordless/).
+[Sign up](https://admin.passwordless.dev/signup) for a free Passwordless.dev account.
+Bitwarden offers a free Passwordless.dev account, or paid plans that [unlock certain tiers of usage and features](http://bitwarden.com/products/passwordless/).

-When you sign up you'll land on the [Admin Console](admin-console), your primary GUI for creating and configuring applications, monitoring application usage, and managing billing:
+When you sign up you'll land on the [admin console](admin-console), your primary GUI for creating and configuring applications, monitoring application usage, and managing billing:

 ![Admin console](./admin-console.png)